Logger replaces CategoryAround the time JDK 1.4 was released, it was decided that

 would either not compile or throw a

-because if Category
+ClassCastException because if Category

-, then an instance of Logger
+extends Logger, then an instance of Logger

-is not an instance of Category
+is not an instance of Category.

 Nicholas Wolff suggested a less intuitive alternative whereby

-would extend Category
+Logger would extend Category and we

 would make sure that log4j only produced Logger